sabinemm/fruit-game/README.md

 * [Background audio](https://www.zapsplat.com/music/forest-environment-ambience-clearing-spring-summer-birds/)

 ## Acknowledgements

-I was initally tempted to create a Snakes and Ladders game.
-I had downloaded one version of it on my Ipad and found it to be poorly made.
-As it would be too difficult for me to create at this point and found a great tutorial by [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) for memory game and decided to go with it.
+I acknowledge that inline onclick events are not best practice, and should be handled in script file, but I found it less time consuming at the moment and might correct at a later point and will not use them in the same way in future projects.

 Appreciating my friends Rūta and Agris teaching me how to find and fix errors and giving me hints how to solve problems.

+Thanks to my cat for listening to me during [Rubber Duck Debugging](https://rubberduckdebugging.com).

 A thanks to my mentor [Maranatha Ilesanmi](https://github.com/mbilesanmi) for helping and guiding me through the process of developing this game.